graphsense/graphsense-tagpack-tool/README.md

     tagpack-tool tagpack validate tests/testfiles/

-Tagpacks are validated against the [tagpack schema](src/tagpack/conf/tagpack_schema.yaml).
+TagPacks are validated against the [tagpack schema](src/tagpack/conf/tagpack_schema.yaml).

 Confidence settings are validated against a set of acceptable [confidence](src/tagpack/db/confidence.csv) values.

 ## Actors for tags and TagPacks

-[Actors](https://github.com/graphsense/graphsense-tagpacks/wiki/Actors) are defined in a curated actor tagpack.
+[Actors](https://github.com/graphsense/graphsense-tagpacks/wiki/Graphsense-Actors) are defined in a curated actor tagpack.

-It is encouraged to add actors to Tagpacks whenever possible.
+It is highly encouraged to add suitable actors to TagPacks whenever possible, and the tagpack-tool offers support for doing so.

+### List suitable actors for a tag

-Finding suitable actors is supported by the tagpack-tool.
-For a specific lable, actor suggestions can be retrieved by calling
+For a specific tag string, actor suggestions can be listed by calling

-    tagpack-tool tagpack suggest_actors <my_label>
+    tagpack-tool tagpack suggest_actors <my_tag>

 and if desired, the number of results can be restricted by adding the ``--max`` parameter

-    tagpack-tool tagpack suggest_actors --max 1 <my_label>
+    tagpack-tool tagpack suggest_actors --max 1 <my_tag>

+### Interactive TagPack update

+It is also possible to interactively **update** an existing TagPack file with actors:

+    tagpack-tool tagpack add_actors path/to/tagpack.yaml

+or go through entire directories of TagPack files:

+    tagpack-tool tagpack add_actors path/to/tagpacks

+File by file, for each label, the tagpack-tool will suggest suitable actors if any are found:

+    Choose for instadapp_InstaCompoundMapping
+        0 instadapp
+        1 compound
+        ENTER to skip
+    Your choice: 0

+The ``--max`` option is available again to limit the number of candidate suggestions:

+    tagpack-tool tagpack add_actors --max 1 path/to/tagpacks

+If any actors have been selected, an updated TagPack is written that contains the users' selected actors:

+    Writing updated Tagpack defi-protocols_instadapp_with_actors.yaml

 ## Validate an ActorPack <a name="actorpack_validation"></a>